THE BLACK VAULT, in spy language: secret funds, obtained by illicit means, used to conduct black operations.

 In the 1930s a group of wealthy industrialists plotted to overthrow President Franklin D. Roosevelt and replace him with a puppet dictator.
-The coup failed because of moral reservations of a single man.
+The coup failed because of the moral reservations of a single man.

 Can one man stop a conspiracy to overthrow the current-day President?